polleyg/gcp-dataflow-copy-bigquery/README.md

 also create the BigQuery target dataset if you can't be bothered manually creating it beforehand.

 You can specify for the job to copy a list of individual tables from one region to another, or copy an entire dataset from one region to another.
+Dataset copying can be performed in one large Dataflow job, or split into multiple.

 ## How do I run it?
  1. Make sure all the relevant APIs are enabled on your GCP project.
 These include Cloud Dataflow,